One Room Challenge: Week 2: The Game Plan

 And best of all, I am able to use that extra money on a few baller items that will stand out in the room.
 I briefly considered a splurge like Serena and Lily’s new Balboa shelf- is this thing me or what?
 If I am a bookshelf in the next life can I please come back as the Balboa shelf? 🙏🏽

 But tall shelves + kids scare me, and I wasn’t really feeling tall pieces in this room.
-I decided to go with a Noir buffet that I am like oh my god head over heels crazy about.
+I decided to go with a Noir buffet.
 Such an interesting piece and I can’t wait to style it!

 I love the woven seagrass to keep it light.
 The wallpaper brings such a dramatic darker element into the room so I am loving the seagrass.